Skip to content

 YAML-First Configuration

-Build AI agents using simple, self-contained YAML configuration blocks.
+Build workflows using simple, self-contained YAML configuration blocks.
 No complex programming required - just define your resources and let KDeps handle the orchestration.

 yaml